souravmondaldev/movielens-100k-analysis-etl/README.md

 ### 2. Build and Start the Docker Containers

-After you have cloned the repository, you need to build and start the containers that define the services in `docker-compose.yml`.
+After you have cloned the repository, you must build and start the containers that define the services in `docker-compose.yml`.
 Run the following command in your terminal from the root of the project directory:

 ```bash
 docker-compose up --build